isomerpages/moe-yishunpri/_about-us/School Rules.md

 ##### **Nails / Accessories / Cosmetics makeup / Jewellery**
 1. Nails should be clean and short.
 2. No nails polish or gloss is allowed.
-3. No makeup should be put on.
-4. Only simple watches and spectacles frame (without fanciful designs) are allowed.
-5. Tinted or coloured spectacle lenses are not allowed.
-6. Only one ear stud on each ear is allowed.
+3. Only one ear stud on each ear is allowed.
-7. Ear studs worn must be of simple design.
+4. Ear studs worn must be of simple design.
-8. Ear studs must be identical.
+5. Ear studs must be identical.
-9. Any other jewellery is not to be worn. (eg. Necklace, ring, anklet, bracelet etc.)
+6. Any other jewellery is not to be worn. (eg. Necklace, ring, anklet, bracelet etc.)
+8. Only simple watches and spectacles frame (without fanciful designs) are allowed.
+9. Tinted or coloured spectacle lenses are not allowed.

 ### **<center>Use of Mobile Devices</center>**
 1. Pupils are not encouraged to bring smartphones or smartwatches to school.